qouteall/immptl/docs/wiki/Portal-Attributes.md

 #### Whether Teleportation Changes Gravity Direction

 Whether the teleportation transforms the player's gravity location if the portal has a rotation transformation.
-It requires Gravity Changer mod to work.
+It requires Gravity Changer (Gravity API) mod to work.

 NBT tag: `teleportChangesGravity`